In-Page Navigation

 Infrared Repeatability

-The repeatability of photometric measurements stars over the course of one to a handful of orbits is found to be approximately +/- 1.5%, despite Poisson noise terms being quite a bit smaller than 1%.
-This is due to self persistence from previous images in the visit, and can be mitigated by dithering, by at least 10 pixels between exposures, to ensure that stars do not fall on the same pixels.
-Using this dither strategy, stars with very small Poisson noise components achieve repeatability of approximately 0.5%.
-More information can be found in ISR 2019-07.
-In addition, ISR 2021-05 examined spatial scans in the open cluster M35 to further assess the photometric repeatability of the IR detector.
+The repeatability of photometric measurements stars over the course of one to a handful of orbits is found to be approximately +/- 1.0% (ISR 2024-06; ISR 2024-01), despite Poisson noise terms being quite a bit smaller than 1%.
+This is due to self-persistence from previous images in the visit, and can be mitigated by dithering, by at least 10 pixels between exposures, to ensure that stars do not fall on the same pixels.
+Using this dither strategy, stars with very small Poisson noise components achieve repeatability of approximately 0.5% (ISR 2021-05; ISR 2019-07).

 GD153-F160W

-Figure 1: Aperture photometry measurements of the spectrophotometric standard star GD153 measured over several years by WFC3/IR in the F160W filter.
-The 1.00 line on the y axis corresponds to the median value FLT measurements.
-Each point represents a single exposure of the star, and the various colors/colorbar represent the exposure time of the observation.
-The error bars are the computed Poisson and background error of the photometry (and does not include other noise terms such as calibration uncertainty).
-Note that a large majority of this data did not use the dithering strategy discussed above.
-Plot from ISR 2020-10.
+Figure 1: Aperture photometry measurements and residuals for the spectrophotometric standard star GD153 measured over several years by WFC3/IR in the F160W filter.
+Top plot: the dashed y-axis line at 1.00 corresponds to the mean value FLT measurements.
+Each point represents a single exposure of the star, and the error bars are the computed Poisson and background error of the photometry (and does not include other noise terms such as calibration uncertainty).
+Data were fit using linear regression; the resulting line of best fit has a slope of -0.083 +/- 0.022 %/year.
+Bottom plot: data have been detrended using the linear model, which reduces the scatter of the data.
+1-sigma and 2-sigma ranges about 0.0 are indicated with dark and light shaded areas respectively.
+Note: a large majority of this data did not use the dithering strategy discussed above.
+Plot reproduced from ISR 2024-06.

 Count-rate non-linearity